MindSetLib/Insolver/docs/source/model_wrappers.md

 ::::{important} An extension for H2O framework, `InsolverH2OExtension` class, also implements function `_h2o_load` by default, but it should be used a bit differently.
 ::::

 * `self._back_save_dict`: A dictionary containing backend names from `self._backends` as keys and callable functions as values.
-These functions should implement the process of saving the model from the wrapper to file when using `save_model` method. `InsolverBaseWrapper` implements function `_pickle_save` out of the box.
+These functions should implement the process of saving the model from the wrapper to the file using the `save_model` method. `InsolverBaseWrapper` implements function `_pickle_save` out of the box.
 An extension for H2O framework, `InsolverH2OExtension` class, also implements function `_h2o_save` by default.

   Example: `self._back_load_dict = {'backend1': self._pickle_save, 'backend2': self._pickle_save}`.

 * `self.object`: A callable function returning a new model object with parameters specified at class instance initialization of the wrapper.
 This function should take keyword arguments for other parameters of the model object that were not defined at class instance initialization.
 The idea behind this object is somehow similar to the following.
 Assume you want to use `GridSearchCV` from `sklearn.model_selection` using `SVC()` from `sklearn.svm` with specific kernel type.
-Then you likely to create some object, say, `clf = SVC(kernel='rbf')` and then pass it to `GridSearchCV(clf, ...)`.
-You may do whatever you want with `GridSearchCV`, but `clf` will not change due to this operations.
-Analogously, `self.object` protects initial model object from being changed.
-An example of usage `self.object` you can find below under `self.model` attribute.
+Then you are likely to create some object, say, `clf = SVC(kernel='rbf')` and then pass it to `GridSearchCV(clf, ...)`.
+You may do whatever you want with `GridSearchCV`, but `clf` will not change due to these operations.
+Analogously, `self.object` protects the initial model object from being changed.
+You can find an example of usage `self.object` below the `self.model` attribute.

 * `self.model`: A model object, probably initialized using `self.object` attribute function.
 This attribute serves as a placeholder for a resulting model.
-This attribute is used for most of the operations with wrappers, including calls.
+This attribute is used for most operations with wrappers, including calls.

   Example:
   ```python